Using templates

 Word templates

-Word templates provide users with a means to easily generate standardized documents about records that are rich with Microsoft Dataverse data and leverage the full formatting power of Microsoft Word.
+Word templates provide users with a means to easily generate standardized documents about records that are rich with Microsoft Dataverse data and use the full formatting power of Microsoft Word.
 Organizational templates can be created for users to support simple document generation and users with appropriate permissions can create their own templates and share the templates with other users.
 A common scenario is to use a document template to handle a lightweight reporting need.

 When you want to create, upload or download a template, you can do so from the admin area.
 However, users with the security privileges can also create them directly from the view or the form.